 - your bank details

-- the purchase order number given to you by the department
+- the purchase order number given to you by the department (a 11-digit number)

 - the agreed charge (if not, a breakdown of the work services related to the charge, or an explanation of the difference between the actual charge and the agreed one)

 - confirmation that you’ve completed the services fully / provided the goods including the date

 Ministry of Justice

-PO Box 697
+PO Box 743

-PO Box 746
+PO Box 771

-If you have any queries contact the helpline:
+If you have any queries, contact the helpline:

 Shared Service Contact Centre

 Telephone: 0845 241 5351

 If an invoice is being disputed we will tell you who to contact with further enquiries.
 The payment target will be frozen while the dispute is resolved.
 If your invoice is legitimate and we take over 30 days to pay it, you may have recourse through the Late Payment of Commercial Debts (Interest) Act 1998.